napari/docs/docs/naps/9-multiple-canvases.md

 ## Future Work

 The goal of this NAP is to cover the main architectural changes to enable multi-canvas work.
-Future work is expected in 1) user experience, design, and GUI implementation details; and 2) consistent, ergonomic, and documented public APIs for advanced interaction with multiple canvases.
+Future work is expected in
+1. user experience, design, and GUI implementation details
+2. consistent, ergonomic, and documented public APIs for advanced interaction with multiple canvases.
+3. development of frequently requested features dependent on this work (e.g.: orthoview)

 ## Alternatives

 ### Users can open multiple napari viewers
 Using multiple napari viewers does not satisfy the core user needs for multiple canvases when processing or manipulating data.
-Multiple viewers also wastes system resources as viewers do not communicate or share memory.
+Multiple viewers also wastes system resources as viewers do not communicate or share memory, as well as wasting screen real estate by duplicating widgets unnecessarily.

 ### Leave multicanvas to plugins and custom widgets
 Unifying an implementation and (eventually) providing a stable multi-canvas API will save work for plugin authors, and allow more plugins to interoperate.

 ### Implement slices using shallow Layer copies